 John Steinbeck

-John Ernst Steinbeck was an American writer, renowned for his realistic and imaginative writings.
-He was awarded the 1962 Nobel Prize in Literature "for his realistic and imaginative writings, combining as they do sympathetic humor and keen social perception."
-He is often referred to as "a giant of American letters."
+John Steinbeck was a renowned American writer.
+He won the 1962 Nobel Prize in Literature "for his realistic and imaginative writings, combining as they do sympathetic humor and keen social perception."
+He is celebrated as "a giant of American letters."

-During his illustrious writing career, he authored a total of 33 books, including 16 novels, six non-fiction books, and two collections of short stories.
-Among these, he co-authored one book with Edward Ricketts.
-Some of his most famous works include the comic novels Tortilla Flat (1935) and Cannery Row (1945), the multi-generational epic East of Eden (1952), and the novellas The Red Pony (1933) and Of Mice and Men (1937).
-His Pulitzer Prize-winning novel The Grapes of Wrath (1939) is considered his masterpiece and a crucial part of the American literary canon, having sold over 14 million copies by its 75th anniversary.
+Throughout his prolific writing career, Steinbeck authored 33 books, with one co-authored alongside Edward Ricketts.
+His works include 16 novels, six non-fiction books, and two collections of short stories.
+Among his most famous works are the comic novels Tortilla Flat (1935) and Cannery Row (1945), the multi-generational epic East of Eden (1952), and the novellas The Red Pony (1933) and Of Mice and Men (1937).

-Steinbeck's work often features settings in his native central California, particularly the Salinas Valley and the California Coast Ranges region.
-His writings frequently delve into the themes of fate and injustice, especially as they relate to downtrodden or everyman protagonists.
+Steinbeck's writing frequently draws on the settings of his native central California, particularly the Salinas Valley and the California Coast Ranges.
+His works often explore themes of fate and injustice, especially concerning downtrodden or everyman protagonists.

 Are you sure you want to delete this?